Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADDirectoryRoleMember.md

 # Add-AzureADDirectoryRoleMember

 ## SYNOPSIS
-Add a member to a directory role
+Adds a member to a directory role.

 ## SYNTAX